You REALLY can HOMESCHOOL successfully for less than $1 per day and in less than 2 hours per day!

 It wasn’t expensive and it didn’t take a lot of time.
 I still worked from home, traveled at least once a month, and cared for two dying elderly family members as well as our profoundly disabled special needs child and other kids.
 We lived way out in the country an hour from any civilization while my husband had a 70 minute commute each way and was gone 10-11 hours a day.

 I still pulled it off.
 In fact, it made life easier to homeschool.
 There was flexibility.
 There was creativity.
-There was FREEDOM.
+There was FREEDOM and LIBERTY.
 Sure there was sacrifice.
 Nearly anything worthwhile in life requires some sacrifice.
 But the rewards are astounding.
 You will create a legacy.

 There is always a way.
 No excuses.

-In my nearly 20 years as a homeschool coach, I am certain that I have heard most every creative excuse that can be made against taking the risk to homeschool.
+In my 20 years as a homeschool coach, I am certain that I have heard most every creative excuse that can be made against taking the risk or making the commitment to homeschool.

 Much like almost every other area I have ever coached in, whether it be writing and publishing, travel, wellness, nutrition, fitness, or even deliverance, if something is truly important, there is almost always a solution or a way to achieve it if one is fully committed and willing to make sacrifices.